 At the commencement date the Company measures the lease liability at the present value of the lease payments that are not paid at that date.
-The lease payments are discounted using the incremental borrowing rate
+The lease payments are discounted using the incremental borrowing rate.

-In determining the interest rate, the Company takes into account the reference yield of the Zero-coupon rate of GDMA (Government Debt Management Agency) according to the term of the liability, and adjusts it by market informations of MNB's (Hungarian National Bank) statistics, that are align with the currency of the lease; and in addition to the Company adjusts the rate with the company specific lending spread according to the latest available bank offer, that is the nearest to the date of recognition of the lease.
+In determining the interest rate, the Company takes into account the reference yield of the Zero-coupon rate of GDMA (Government Debt Management Agency) according to the term of the liability, and adjusts it by market information of MNB's (National Bank of Hungary) statistics, that align with the currency of the lease; and in addition to the Company adjusts the rate with the company specific lending spread according to the latest available bank offer, that is the nearest to the date of recognition of the lease.